SamuelFe/show-fonts/README.md

 ```

 # Example
+Disclaimer: the picture below only have "icons" because the font is done with only those glyphs, if a font contais characters such as `A B * &` they will be displayed as well.
 ![alt text](screenshot.png "Example")

 In this example I added the `show-font` to my PATH so I could use it from anywhere in my terminal.